Pengenalan

 • Functions related to file descriptors, file permissions, file ownership, and links are limited and don't support some operations.
 For example, WASI does not permit symlinks with absolute file names.

-iOS is, in most respects, a POSIX operating system.
+Android and iOS are, in most respects, POSIX operating systems.
 File I/O, socket handling, and threading all behave as they would on any POSIX operating system.
-However, there are several major differences between iOS and other POSIX systems.
+However, there are several major differences:

-• iOS can only use Python in "embedded" mode.
-There is no Python REPL, and no ability to execute binaries that are part of the normal Python developer experience, such as pip.
-To add Python code to your iOS app, you must use the Python embedding API to add a Python interpreter to an iOS app created with Xcode.
-See the iOS usage guide for more details.
+• Mobile platforms can only use Python in "embedded" mode.
+There is no Python REPL, and no ability to use separate executables such as python or pip.
+To add Python code to your mobile app, you must use the Python embedding API.
+For more details, see Using Python on Android and Using Python on iOS.

-• iOS apps have limited access to modify system resources (such as the system clock).
+• Mobile apps have limited access to modify system resources (such as the system clock).
 These resources will often be readable, but attempts to modify those resources will usually fail.

-iOS apps have no concept of stdin at all.
-While iOS apps can have a keyboard, this is a software feature, not something that is attached to stdin.
+• Mobile apps have no usable stdin at all.
+While apps can display an on-screen keyboard, this is a software feature, not something that is attached to stdin.

-As a result, Python library that involve console manipulation (such as curses and readline) are not available on iOS.
+As a result, Python modules that involve console manipulation (such as curses and readline) are not available on mobile platforms.